-- Semi-detached late nineteenth century pebble flint and red brick estate cottages with attractive inscribed date stones. - Cluster of houses border two patches of grass on the curve of road on The Street where a separate road out of the Conservation Area runs to the north-east. - Modern bungalows on east side of the Street built in local vernacular materials of cobble flints and red brick. - Predominant materials are red brick and cobble flints. - Building types include a row of cottages, semidetached cottages, bungalows and medium sized houses. - Clearly defined boundaries marked by hedgerows and wooden fences of a vernacular style. - Just outside the area, the Village Hall, dating from 1953, set back from the road with lamp post box and bench.
+- Semi-detached late nineteenth century pebble flint and red brick estate cottages with attractive inscribed date stones. - Cluster of houses border two patches of grass on the curve of road on The Street where a separate road out of the Conservation Area runs to the north-east. - Modern bungalows on east side of the Street built in local vernacular materials of cobble flints and red brick. - Predominant materials are red brick and cobble flints. - Building types include a row of cottages, semidetached cottages, bungalows, converted farm builds and medium sized houses. - Clearly defined boundaries marked by hedgerows and wooden fences of a vernacular style. - Just outside the area, the Village Hall, dating from 1953, set back from the road with lamp post box and bench.

-- Wires, telegraph poles and aerials clutter rural image of the street. - uPVC windows and doors detract from heritage assets. - Vehicles parked in front of historic houses. - Bins left on street in front of properties. - Modern and suburban-style large stone driveways and garages detract from the quaint appearance of the village. - Non-native coniferous trees such as monkey puzzle trees, though an endangered species in the wild, are inappropriate for the setting.
+- Wires, telegraph poles and aerials clutter rural image of the street. - uPVC windows and doors detracts from heritage assets. - Vehicles parked in front, or within the frame of, historic houses. - Bins left on street in front of properties. - Modern and suburban-styled large stone driveways and garages detract from the quaint appearance of the village. - Non-native coniferous trees such as monkey puzzle trees are inappropriate for the setting. - Presence of modern and non-traditional materials such as breezeblocks.